 While better technology was a key part of its transformation, Swisscom also invested in process redesign.
-As a longtime user of IBM Cognos® Controller software for financial consolidation, Swisscom got a lot of value out of the near real-time consolidation of planning data and the ability to bring the consolidated data back into Planning Analytics.
-Swisscom also set up a private cloud for their subsidiaries to use IBM Planning Analytics.
+As a longtime user of IBM Cognos® Controller software for financial consolidation, Swisscom got a lot of value out of the near-real-time consolidation of planning data and the ability to bring the consolidated data back into the Planning Analytics solution.
+Swisscom also set up a private cloud for their subsidiaries to use Planning Analytics software.

 The IBM solution at Swisscom covers planning and reporting, financial consolidation and close, project planning and controlling.
-The solution also provides integrated intercompany planning functionality using TM1, the IBM calculation engine that powers the Planning Analytics software.
+The solution also provides integrated intercompany planning functionality using IBM TM1®, the IBM calculation engine that powers the Planning Analytics software.

 The Planning Analytics solution runs calculations faster than Swisscom’s previous solution.
-“If you change a price, you can adjust that in your model and everything is calculated in real-time,” says Frey.
+“If you change a price, you can adjust that in your model and everything is calculated in real time,” says Frey.
 “It takes seconds.”
-This speed is especially important for Swisscom, because it has such a large volume of data, along with several hundred users working on the system at the same time.
+This speed is especially important for Swisscom because it has such a large volume of data, along with several hundred users working on the system at the same time.
 Swisscom is even able to run large batch processes during the workday, such as copying massive amounts of data between cubes, and users aren’t impacted at all.
 “We get efficiency gains, cost savings, usability improvements—and also better data integrity now with Planning Analytics,” says Frey.

-With operations in Switzerland and Italy, Swisscom provides mobile telecommunications, fixed network, internet and digital TV solutions for businesses and residential customers.
+With operations in Switzerland and Italy, Swisscom (link resides outside ibm.com) provides mobile telecommunications, fixed network, internet and digital TV solutions for businesses and residential customers.
 The company is also one of the largest providers of IT services in Switzerland.
 Swisscom’s headquarters are in Worblaufen, Switzerland, and it has nearly 20,000 employees.